Eontec/eontec.github.io/_posts/2023-06-13-Black-Guild-V3C1.md

 "He said there would be someone to meet me, but who?
 Is it someone I know?"

-　I move my gaze around in front of the Ministry of Demon Control.
+　I move my gaze around in front of the Ministry of Monster Control.

 　I was thinking that I had to find the pick-up person as soon as possible.